Claus1/unigui/README.md

 parent_name and parent_key are None for root items. changed_handler gets the tree object and item key as value which is the item name for unique items.

 ### Table. ###
 Tables is common structure for presenting 2D data and charts.
-Can contain append, delete, update handlers, multimode value is True if allowed single and multi select mode.
+Can contain append, delete, update handlers, multimode parameter is True if allowed single and multi select mode.
 True by default.
 All of them are optional.
 When you add a handler for such action Unigui will draw an appropriate action icon button in the table header automatically.
 ```
 table = Table('Videos', [0], row_changed, headers = ['Video', 'Duration', 'Owner', 'Status'],
   rows = [